fwd/database/readme.md

 <h1 align="center">@fwd/database 💿</h1>

-> A NodeJS package that exposes an simlpe API for persistent storage.
-Support for local and remote.
+> A NodeJS package that exposes a rudimentary DaaS (database as a service) for local and cloud JSON storage.

 ## Install